 *This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Please read my disclaimer for additional details.
 Thank you for supporting the work I put into this site!

-I recommend you start by categorizing all of last months expenses.
+I recommend you get started on a full budget plan by categorizing all of the last month’s expenses.
 We went over that process in detail in this article: Best Way to Track Personal Expenses.

 Once all of your expenses are categorized, you’ll be ready to start.